-Boulder, CO • October 14, 2014 – On November 1, the American Homebrewers Association (AHA) celebrates the 16th annual Learn to Homebrew Day.
-The day provides an opportunity for homebrewers to draft their non-brewer friends and family to learn all about the hobby of homebrewing.
+Boulder, CO • October 15, 2015 – On November 7, the American Homebrewers Association (AHA) celebrates the 17th annual Learn to Homebrew Day, an opportunity for homebrewers to draft their non-brewer friends and family to learn all about the hobby of homebrewing.
 Hundreds of fun, educational events are held at homes, breweries, shops and clubs worldwide.

 The AHA offers a variety of tools to help people of all skill levels begin brewing: